mythril-forge/homebrew-spells/spells/level-1/ceremony.md

 ### Investiture
 You touch one willing humanoid.
-Choose spell of 1st-level or lower that you have prepared, and that has a casting time of an action or bonus action.
+Choose a spell of 1st-level or lower that you have prepared, and that has a casting time of an action or bonus action.
 Expend a spell slot and any material components as if you were casting that spell.
 The spell has no effect&mdash;instead, the target can cast this spell once without having to expend a spell slot or use material components.
 If the target doesn't cast the spell within 7 days, the invested spell is lost.